How the EU is making rules simpler for business

 The EU is working to make its legislation more efficient and ease the administrative burden, especially for small and medium-sized enterprises (SMEs).
 This should help EU companies in a wide range of sectors to stay competitive, invest and create jobs.

 A number of “omnibus” legislative packages are being considered by Parliament to boost defence, agriculture, investment capacity, the single market and the digital transition.
+Several of these simplification measures were finalised in late 2025.

 Parliament called for simpler EU rules after the European elections in 2024.
 Roberta Metsola, President of the European Parliament, told EU leaders on 1 October 2025 that the EU’s simplification initiative means more jobs, more stability and more security.